lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    technology-specific documents.

 ~~~~
-{: #Fig-Operations title='SCHC operations taking place at the sender and the receiver'}
+{: #Fig-Operations title='SCHC operations at the SENDER and the RECEIVER'}

 The SCHC Packet is composed of the Compressed Header followed by the payload from the original packet (see {{Fig-SCHCpckt}}).